ietf/Moderators/unprofessional-commentary.md

 See the [Standard Operating Procedures] to understand how the sergeant-at-arms team handles unprofessional commentary and other inappropriate postings.

+## Disruptive Behavior

+In some cases a particular post in itself may not be 'unprofessional commentary' but part of a pattern to 'disrupt the consensus-driven process'.
+This includes bad-faith excessive postings (denial-of-service attack).
+The sergeant-at-arms team would consider this as inappropriate and follow the escalation ladder for handling inappropriate list postings as per [Standard Operating Procedures].

 ## Note

 The content of this document was influenced by the [Contributor Covenant], the [Django Code of Conduct], the [Mozilla Community Participation Guidelines] and [How to Respond to Code of Conduct Reports].